allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 };
 ```

-Any user attempt to bid generates an PATCH ajax request to the service with information about the new offer
+Any user attempt to bid generates a PATCH [Ajax](https://en.wikipedia.org/wiki/Ajax_%28programming%29) request
-made at auction (see `bid()` function).
-On the server side we publish this information on the event bus to all clients
+to the service with information about the new offer made at auction (see `bid()` function).
-registered to an address.
-If you receive an HTTP response status code other than `200 (OK)`,
+On the server side we publish this information on the event bus to all clients registered to an address.
-an error message is displayed on the web page.
+If you receive an HTTP response status code other than `200 (OK)`, an error message is displayed on the web page.

 ```javascript
 function bid() {